In this blog, we will talk about what remedies you may have to undertake if you forget to send a Notice to Owner (NTO).

 1. File your Notice to Owner

-So, as you should know, you need to send a Notice to Owner which is a statutory document.
+So, as you probably already know, you need to send a Notice to Owner which is a statutory document.
 It’s not something you can make up yourself and put “Notice to Owner” on top of.
 If you send your own Notice to Owner and send it to the owner, unfortunately that is not the way it works in Florida.

 When that happens, and that manifest is prepared and stamped by the post office, it does not even matter if the notice actually reaches the owner.
-It may get lost in the mail, or get returned because someone knocked over their mailbox.
+It may get lost in the mail, or get returned because someone knocked over the recipient's mailbox.
 None of those things matter as long as it is delivered to the post office, and the manifest is stamped by the 40th day.

 What is also important to know is that you need to do it early.
 The 40th day is the outside deadline.
-You should be noticing your jobs as early as possible from the time you have the contract or their first delivery of materials or work on the site.
+You should be noticing your jobs as early as possible from the time you have the contract or the first delivery of materials or work on the site.
 So, you can notice the job on Day 37 if you sign a contract today.
 And you may not start work for three months, but you could still send a notice today or tomorrow once you have you contract in place.
 So, remember that as well.

 2. Claim of Lien and Notice of Nonpayment Deadlines

-The next rule is that the Claim of Lien and the Notice of Nonpayment also known as the Claim on the Bond, if the job is bonded, the claim on bond must be received no later than 90 days from your last work or delivery of materials to the job site.
+The next rule is that the Claim of Lien and the Notice of Nonpayment (also known as the Claim on the Bond), if the job is bonded, the Claim on Bond must be received no later than 90 days from your last work or delivery of materials to the job site.
 That 90 days and the 45 days is counted from the day after the delivery of materials.
 You count every day including weekends and holidays, and if the 45th day or the 90th day lands on a weekend or legal holiday, then you roll it to the next business day where the court or post office is open.

 3. Filing lawsuit to enforce lien vs. Filing a lawsuit on a bond